Jesse Winker Player Props: Brewers vs. Diamondbacks

-The Milwaukee Brewers, including Jesse Winker (.143 on-base percentage in past 10 games, 169 points below season-long percentage), take on starter Ryne Nelson and the Arizona Diamondbacks at American Family Field, Tuesday at 8:10 PM ET.
+On Wednesday, Jesse Winker (.176 on-base percentage in past 10 games, 136 points below season-long percentage) and the Milwaukee Brewers face the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
+First pitch is at 2:10 PM ET.

 Jesse Winker Game Info & Props vs. the Diamondbacks